QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Data Migration Strategies

 Full migration: Transfer all historical transactions.
-Works for businesses under 50,000 transactions.
-QuickBooks Online supports this automatically; Xero/Wave require third-party services ($200-$500).
+Works best for clean, well-maintained files.
+QuickBooks Online supports this natively; Xero and Wave require third-party services ($200–$500).
+Larger or older files may be better handled with a lists-and-balances approach.

-Opening balance migration: Transfer lists and opening balances, leave historical transactions in Desktop.
-The "clean start" approach works well for simplifying accounting structure.
+Opening balance migration: Transfer lists and opening balances while leaving historical transactions in Desktop.
+This "clean start" approach can simplify your accounting structure.

 Parallel operation: Run Desktop alongside new software for 1-3 months.
-Conservative approach reduces risk but requires double data entry.
+This approach reduces risk but requires double data entry during the transition period.

 Timing Your Migration

-- Avoid: Peak business periods, tax season, annual close
+- Avoid: Peak business periods, tax season, and annual close

-- Budget: Extra time for first month-end close in new software
+- Plan for: Additional time for your first month-end close in the new software

 Team Training Requirements